KIF1A-Associated Neurological Disorder (KAND) research program

 Symptoms of KIF1A-Associated Neurological Disorder can present at birth or in early childhood and can affect the eyes, muscles and nerves.

-KIF1A-Associated Neurological Disorder can also result in significant intellectual disability, development delay, wheelchair dependence at early age, blindness and drug-resistant seizures.
+KIF1A-Associated Neurological Disorder (KAND) can also result in significant intellectual disability, development delay, wheelchair dependence at early age, blindness and drug-resistant seizures.
 As it is a progressive condition, KIF1A-Associated Neurological Disorder symptoms will worsen as a child gets older.

 Around 600 children across the world are diagnosed with KIF1A-Associated Neurological Disorder.
 There is currently no cure for this ultra-rare condition and existing treatments are nonspecific and incomplete, resulting in a huge burden on affected families.